Lugghawk/AspNetCore.Docs/aspnetcore/security/authorization/simple.md

 <a name="security-authorization-simple"></a>

 Authorization in ASP.NET Core is controlled with <xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute> and its various parameters.
-In its most basic form, applying the `[Authorize]` attribute to a controller, action, or Razor Page, limits access to that component authenticated users.
+In its most basic form, applying the `[Authorize]` attribute to a controller, action, or Razor Page, limits access to that component to authenticated users.

 The following code limits access to the `AccountController` to authenticated users: